Help Center

 Importing from Drata

-• Idempotent - safe to run multiple times without creating duplicates
+• Idempotent — both imports are safe to run multiple times without creating duplicates

-Access the import from the sidebar (internal tools, available to workspace administrators).
+Combined, these two imports give you a complete one-click migration from Drata.
+Access the import page from the sidebar (internal tools, available to workspace administrators).

 Other platforms